Rolymarket/Polymarket-Arbitrage-Trading-Bot-Python/README.md

 [https://polymarket.com/@dava1414](https://polymarket.com/@dava1414)

-If you'd like, I can show you a profitable bot in action through a meeting or you can run Telegram Bot Demo Version.
+If you'd like, I can show you a profitable bot in action through a meeting .